OmarAbdeljabar/Back-test-Engine/README.md

 * Downloadable text summary of the strategy and key results.
 * All output files are saved to the `data/backtest_output/` directory.

-*This project is licensed under the MIT License - see the LICENSE file for details
+*This project is licensed under the MIT License